 Chapbook publication, $500 and 50 copies of the chapbook from Grayson Books in Connecticut.
 Reading fee $18, postmark/online submission deadline January 31.

 New Issues Poetry & Prose at Western Michigan University gives this annual book award to a poet who has already published one or more full-length collections of poetry, offering $2,000 and publication to the winner, and often selecting one or two additional manuscripts for publication.
 Reading fee $25, postmark deadline September 30.

 Grub Street National Book Prize

 Grub Street is a Boston writers’ center that offers an annual prize (in fiction one year, creative nonfiction the next, and poetry every third year) to writers from outside New England for “non-first” books.
 To receive the $5,000 prize, the winner comes to Boston for a reading and reception and gives a “craft class” at the Grub Street center.
-The next Poetry Book Prize will be awarded in 2014, with a submission deadline scheduled for October 1, 2013 and in 2017 after a deadline of October 1, 2016.
+The next Poetry Book Prizes will be awarded in 2014, with a submission deadline of October 1, 2013 and in 2017 after a deadline of October 1, 2016.